 Preparing you with the skills to succeed.

-Northeastern’s auto and diesel program meets ASE and NATEF standards.
+The NJC auto and diesel programs follow NATEF standards and are taught by ASE Certified instructors.
 Students are trained to be employed in entry level positions—and the demand for these new technicians is huge.
 You’ll step into this program and immediately begin learning about engine maintenance and repair, brakes, hydraulics, electrical diagnostics, preventive maintenance, steering and suspension.
 What’s best of all is that you’ll get to do live work.
-The diesel tech shop is well equipped with tools and is constantly being updated to make sure students have what they need in order to learn.
+The repair shops are well equipped with tools and is constantly being updated to make sure students have what they need in order to learn.

 Programs of Study